jamesjonesmath/canvancement/google-sheets/README.md

 ## Available Spreadsheets
 * [List Canvas Admins](list-admins) generates a list of all users with administrative rolls for your accounts, including sub-accounts.
 The name, login, role, subaccount name, parent account name, and root account name are returned.
 You can return a list of admins for the entire account, including the root account admins, or just the subaccounts.
+* [Discussion Counts](discussion-counts) counts the number of posts to each discussion in a course for each student.
+* [Due Dates](due-dates) allows you to modify all of the due dates for a course from a single page.

 ## Code
 This folder contains the code necessary to run the Google Sheets.